 - Pharmacy or Big Box Store

-The easiest choice and the method I would suggest doing if you're just starting to use film is to ship your film to a photo lab to be developed and scanned.
-A disadvantage to this is that it ends up being very expensive if you frequently use film.
+The simplest solution and what I would suggest doing if you are just getting started using film is to ship your film to a lab to be developed and scanned.
+If you frequently use film, this can be a downside due to the fact that it can get really expensive.

-Assuming that you are shooting a moderate to high-volume of film, there are two activities that can be done to reduce your expenses.
+Assuming that you’re going through a moderate to high volume of film, there are a few things that you can do to reduce your costs.

-Certainly one of the common options to save some money on film is to buy a roll of 100 feet of film and load canisters by hand.
+One of the ideal methods to save some money on film is to buy a bulk roll of 100’ of film and load canisters yourself.

-All film can be processed by hand.
-It is a smart method to lower your costs so that you can shoot more film with your Fuji AX Multi Program.
+It is possible to develop and digitize film yourself.
+In fact it’s a great way to lower your costs so you can shoot more film with your Fuji AX.

-Black and white film is by far the least complicated to develop yourself.
-Chemical temperature and development times are not as essential to get correct with black & white film as time and temperatures are for color negative or transparency film.
+Black and white film is by far the simplest to develop at home.
+Chemical temperature and development times are not as important to do correctly with black & white film as temperatures and time are for transparency or color negative.